-Mercury Insurance review 2022
+Mercury insurance review 2023

 The Bankrate promise

-At Bankrate we strive to help you make smarter financial decisions.
+At Bankrate, we strive to help you make smarter financial decisions.
+To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
-Here's an explanation for .
+Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

 At a glance